controller-works/controller-works.github.io/docs/corneob.md

 ```mk
 /* #define EE_HANDS  */
 ```
-for proper functioning.
+in your config.h for proper functioning.
 This is because the board does not use a pull-up resister to set the main versus secondary side of the keyboard.